PXDHU/GenAI-Multiagent-Doctor-Appointment/README.md

 4. Push to the branch
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 **Padmavasan Balakrishnan**
 - Email: padmavasan.contact@gmail.com
 - GitHub: [@PXDHU](https://github.com/PXDHU)

-## 🙏 Acknowledgments

-- LangChain community
-- FastAPI team
-- Streamlit developers
-- All contributors

 ---
 ⭐️ Star this repository if you find it helpful!